AyushmanTripathy/notes/networks/transport.md

 ### deciding initial sequence no

+- goal is to make seq no unqiue for each byte in a network, at any time
 - problem of crashing

 ![problem of client crashing](../media/21d1cf8a.jpg)

 - 2 solutions
 - wait for packets to die off completely
+- if the new connection sends too much data too fast
+- it can forbidden range can still overlap
+- same problem if data is send too slow in previous connection

 ![waiting for packets to die](../media/a448ef5c.jpg)